ot2sen/NoneCMS/README.md

-# NoneCMS
+# NoneCMS &trade;
-None already dominate the CMS market share so this is a unique advantage CMS for marketeers
+None already dominate 42,5% of the CMS market share so this is a unique advantage CMS for marketeers :)